-- You’ll need to enlist quite a few like-minded households then apply for grants and funding
+- You’ll need to enlist quite a few like-minded households before applying for grants and funding

-Another option is simply to club together to pay for a private company to install fibre broadband and even FTTP connections to your area, giving all households involved the best possible speeds.
+Another option is simply to assemble together to pay for a private company to install fibre broadband and even FTTP connections to your area, giving all households involved the best possible speeds.

-In some areas far from a telephone exchange, you might find mobile broadband is actually faster than ADSL and could offer a cost-effective alternative.
+In some areas far from a telephone exchange, you might find mobile broadband is faster than ADSL and could offer a cost effective alternative.

-Satellite broadband is used in the very remotest locations where fixed line internet - whether ADSL or fibre optic - just isn’t an option.
+Satellite broadband is used in the most remote locations where fixed line internet isn’t an option.

 The main advantage of satellite is that it’s available anywhere - even if you can’t get a phone line to your cabin in the woods or offshore yacht.